-The ITP Area comprises (a) the subsurface part of the Exclusive Territory of the District, and (b) the spring outlets area, specifically the surface and subsurface areas in the immediate vicinity of the natural outlets of the Aquifer at Barton Springs.
+The ITP Area comprises (a) the subsurface part of the Exclusive Territory of the District where groundwater in the Aquifer is encountered by wells, and (b) the spring outlets area, where groundwater changes to surface water at the Aquifer's primary natural outlets at Barton Springs.
 The ITP Area defines where take may occur from time to time, where the Covered Activities are expected to be authorized under the ITP, and where conservation measures will be implemented.
 All the wells in the Aquifer are located in the ITP Area.